RiskThinking/work-samples/Bias-Correction.md

 Please note that we chose Lytton as an example for a specific reason.
 Are there any trade offs associated with your data, methods, and results?
 There is no right or wrong answer.
 All methodologies and datasets have their advantages and disadvantages.

 Make sure you provide sufficient details about your chosen methodology, assumptions, and thought process.
-Feel free to use any programming language.
-Submit your response in the form of a Jupyter notebook, R Markdown, or something similar.
-Host your solution in an open source repository (e.g. GitHub).

 ## Task 3: Documentation